Pickleball FAQ

 As a Life Time member, you will be able to reserve your court through the Life Time Digital App or home club’s webpage.
 There are two ways to reserve a court.

-- Open Play.
-Reserve your spot on the court for up to two hours to compete and play with other players with an Open Play reservation.
+1. Open Play.
+Reserve your spot on the court to compete and play with other players who register with an Open Play reservation.
 If there are more than six players registered, each player will rotate in.
 This is a great way to meet new players!

-- Court reservation.
+2. Court reservation.
 Already have a group of players to play with?
-As a Life Time member, you can reserve a full court just for you and your crew.
+Reserve a full court just for you and your crew.

 If I reserve pickleball Open Play, what should I expect?